2018–19 Egyptian Premier League: Foreign players

-Clubs can have a maximum of four foreign players registered during the season.
-Clubs cannot sign foreign players unless these players have played in the first or second tier in their countries.
-Clubs also cannot sign any foreign goalkeepers.
-In addition, each club can register a total of two players from Palestine or Syria; those players were be treated as Egyptians, and won't count as foreign players.
+Clubs could have a maximum of four foreign players registered during the season.
+Clubs could not sign foreign players unless these players had played in the first or second tier in their countries.
+Clubs also could not sign any foreign goalkeepers.
+In addition, each club could register a total of two players from Palestine or Syria; those players were treated as Egyptians, and did not count as foreign players.